 The Passover festival begins on the 15th day of the Hebrew month Nissan.
 Which corresponds to the month of March or April of the Gregorian calendar.
 Passover is a holiday of seven to eight days, in which the first two and the last two days are considered a complete holiday.
 This year the Passover festival will begin on 05 March 2023 and will end on 13 April 2023.

-Passover 2022 Date: Passover 2022 begins on the evening of Friday, 15 April and ends on the evening of Saturday, April 23.
+Passover 2023 Date: Passover 2023 begins on the evening of Wednesday, 05 April and ends on the evening of Thursay, April 13.

 Passover is a very important Jewish festival.
 This festival describes the freedom of Jews from the brutal slavery of Egypt.
 The Pesach story is mentioned in the “Haggadah” or “Book of Exodus”.
 About 3000 years ago, Jews were living like slaves in Egypt.
 The Israelis were persecuted by the ruler of Egypt.
 God sent Hazrat Musa with a message about the freedom of the Jews to free the Jews from the brutal slavery of Egypt.
 But the ruler of Egypt did not liberate the Jews and ignored Hazrat Musa’s petition.

 Hazrat Musa warned the ruler of Egypt of God’s wrath.
 When the Jews were not liberated by the ruler of Egypt, God enraged and sent ten plagues on Egypt, which also destroyed Egypt’s crops and animals.
 Traumatized by this, he ordered the Israelis to be freed immediately.
 The Jews came out of Egypt so quickly that they did not take anything with them and they ate unleavened bread made of water and flour.
 On this day, everyone along with their family eats traditional food which is called “Sedar“.
 “Sedar” is a very important part of this festival.